 Stretching from Tofino to Port Renfew, this park is known for its temperate rainforests, an abundance of marine life, and craggy coastline.
 I recommend boating out to the islands, hiking a portion of the West Coast Trail, or surfing on Long Beach.

-#13 – Go Hiking on the Botanical Beach and Botany Bay Loop
+#13 – The Botanical Beach and Botany Bay Loop

 A well-maintained 3.5km trail, the Botanical Beach and Botany Bay Loop on Vancouver Island is a fairly easy walk that is great for all skill levels.
 The hike is located near Port Renfrew on the west coast and will give you incredible ocean and shoreline views.
 It’s extremely photogenic!

 If you’re looking for a hike that’s a little more involved, then spend a day on the nearby Juan De Fuca Coast Trail — this is an out-and-back trek that could easily add up to 20km to your hike (but it can be as long or short as you’d like!)

 Located about 10km from Port Renfrew, Vancouver Island’s Avatar Grove is a protected area full of some of the biggest, oldest, most stunning spruce and fir trees on the island.

 Most notably, the area is home to Big Lonely Doug, a gigantic Douglas fir that stands alone in a clearing, the San Juan Spruce, the Red Creek Fir, and the Harris Creek Spruce.